hyobinnSeo/Chatterbox/README.md

 The bots will:
 1. Initialize browser sessions
 2. Authenticate with Twitter
-3. Generate historically accurate content using GPT
+3. Process notifications and timeline
-4. Post tweets and interact with other users
+4. Generate and post content
+5. Engage in conversations
-5. Handle errors and maintain logs
+6. Handle errors and maintain logs

 ## Personality Customization

-Each historical figure's personality is defined in their respective file under the `personalities/` directory.
-You can modify:
+Each historical figure's personality is defined in their respective file under `personalities/`.
+You can customize:
 - Character traits and mannerisms
 - Writing style and tone
-- Topics of interest and expertise
+- Topics of interest
-- GPT prompt engineering parameters
+- Response patterns for different scenarios
+- Interaction guidelines

 ## Safety Features

+- Thread depth management to prevent infinite conversations
+- Duplicate reply prevention
+- Rate limiting through natural delays
-- Sophisticated error handling and recovery
+- Error recovery mechanisms
-- Browser session management
+- Session management
-- Detailed logging system
-- Graceful shutdown handling
+- Content cleaning and validation

 ## Note